 We know that some of you will need to drive to Truck but if you can share a lift with another festival-goer or better yet get a car full of you, we can reduce our carbon footprint.

 Please use our bins and don’t drop litter on the floor, Truck Festival is situated on a working farm and we aim to protect the natural habitats, ponds, streams and hedges that line the event site.
-Truck is zero waste to landfill with a dedicated team of litter pickers who work throughout the festival and afterwards to leave the farm as we found it
+At Truck, zero waste goes to landfill and we have a dedicated team of litter pickers who work throughout the festival and afterwards to leave the farm as we found it.

-Please bring your own refillable bottle to Truck as drinking water is provided throughout the festival site, so there is no need to bring large amounts of bottled water with you.
+Please bring your own refillable bottle to Truck as water points are provided throughout the festival, so there is no need to bring large amounts of bottled water with you.

 We recognise that as a festival we need to reduce our demand on water sources, our aim is to leave no lasting impact on Hill Farm and support water conservation where possible.
 All shower times should be no longer than 4 minutes and we ask that you ensure taps are turned off when not in use to avoid water wastage as much as possible.

-We have signed the AIF Drastic on Plastic pledge to eliminate all non essential single use plastic by 2021.
+We signed the AIF Drastic on Plastic pledge in 2018 to eliminate all non-essential single-use plastic by 2021, which we have achieved.

 All plastic straws are banned across all bars and traders.
 All food traders packaging and cutlery will be certified compostable, including paper and cardboard cups, wooden cutlery and stirrers and paper straws